Water, Water Everywhere Down the Sink and into the Dishwasher?

 Some dishwasher drain hoses use an air gap to create a section of air in the dishwasher drain line hose loop to prevent dirty sink water from flowing back into the dishwasher.
 It usually looks like a silver cylinder set close to the rim of the kitchen sink near the faucet closest to the dishwasher.

 If your hose has an air gap and you are still getting backflow into the dishwasher, it could be damaged and you might need to replace it.
-It could also be that there is a clog further down the line; that clog is causing pressure that is overcoming the air gap.
+It could also be that there is a clog further down the line; that clog is causing pressure that is overcoming the air gaps.
 In which case you need to locate the source of the clog.

 Kitchen Sink Clogged Drain